Skip to contents

 )

-Use aliases when you write strategy logic with ctx$features().
-Use feature IDs when you need the explicit engine contract, for example with ctx$feature() or when inspecting stored feature metadata.
+A feature ID is ledgr’s engine-facing name for a computed value.
+An alias is the strategy-facing name you choose in a feature map.
+Use aliases such as ret_5 or sma_10 when you write strategy logic with ctx$features().
+Use feature IDs such as return_5 or sma_10 when you need the explicit engine contract, for example with ctx$feature() or when inspecting stored feature metadata.

-Feature objects appear in three related places:
+Feature objects appear in three registration and inspection places:

 Surface Accepted feature shape How names are used